alvarin32/geostore/README.md

-*GeoStore*
+# GeoStore

-An attempt to automate common graph-related tasks on top of the OSM-data.
+An attempt to automate common graph-related tasks on top of OSM-data.